 In 1967, Wellcome began to focus more on supporting individual researchers rather than buildings and equipment.
 This meant more applications to process, and a larger staff to administer the charity’s activities.
 Spending continued to increase, funding more research units outside the UK as well as a number of units at UK universities to study the history of medicine.

 After the sale of the company was completed in 1995, Wellcome became one of the largest grant-giving charities in the world.
 As well as hugely increasing our support for individuals and research centres, we began funding projects taking scientific advances and inventions towards clinical trials, and increased our support for public engagement with science.
 And we were able to set up – in partnership or independently – large-scale initiatives such as the Wellcome Sanger Institute, which sequenced one-third of the Human Genome Project.

 Today, Wellcome supports science to solve the urgent health challenges facing everyone.
-We have four programmes of work: one for discovery research, and three to find solutions for the challenges of mental health, global heating, and infectious diseases.
+We have four programmes of work: one for discovery research, and three to find solutions for the challenges of mental health, climate and health, and infectious diseases.

 Read more about our vision and strategy.